EXCLUSIVE-Radioactive material stolen in Iraq raises security concerns

 The material, which uses gamma rays to test flaws in materials used for oil and gas pipelines in a process called industrial gamma radiography, is owned by Istanbul-based SGS Turkey, according to the document and officials.

-An SGS official in Iraq declined to comment and referred Reuters to its Turkish headquarters, which did not respond to phone calls and emails.
+An SGS official in Iraq declined to comment and referred Reuters to its Turkish headquarters, which did not respond to phone calls.

-The U.S. State Department said it was aware of the reports but has seen no sign that Islamic State or other militant groups have acquired it.

-A U.S. official said separately that Iraq had reported a missing specialized camera containing highly radioactive Iridium-192 to the International Atomic Energy Agency (IAEA), the Vienna-based U.N. nuclear watchdog, in November.
+In Washington, a U.S. official said the United States was aware that Iraq had reported a missing specialized camera containing highly radioactive Iridium-192 to the International Atomic Energy Agency, the United Nations nuclear watchdog, in November.

 "They've been looking for it ever since.
 Whether it was just misplaced, or actually stolen, isn't clear," said the official, who requested anonymity because of the sensitivity of the matter.